Loki season 2

-The second season of the American television series Loki is based on the Marvel Comics character of the same name.
+The second season of the American television series Loki, based on Marvel Comics featuring the character of the same name, sees Loki working with Mobius M. Mobius, Hunter B-15, and other members of the Time Variance Authority (TVA) to navigate the multiverse to find Sylvie, Ravonna Renslayer, and Miss Minutes.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
 The season is produced by Marvel Studios, with Eric Martin serving as head writer and Justin Benson and Aaron Moorhead leading the directing team.

-Tom Hiddleston reprises his role as Loki from the film series, with Gugu Mbatha-Raw, Wunmi Mosaku, Eugene Cordero, Tara Strong, Owen Wilson, Sophia Di Martino and Jonathan Majors also starring, reprising their roles from the first season.
+Tom Hiddleston reprises his role as Loki from the film series, starring alongside Sophia Di Martino (Sylvie), Wunmi Mosaku (Hunter B-15), Eugene Cordero, Neil Ellice, Owen Wilson (Mobius), Gugu Mbatha-Raw (Renslayer), Tara Strong (Miss Minutes), and Jonathan Majors reprising their roles from the first season, alongside Rafael Casal, Kate Dickie, Liz Carr, Ke Huy Quan, and Richard Dixon.
 Development on a second season had begun by November 2020, and was confirmed in July 2021, with Martin, Benson, and Moorhead all hired by late February 2022.
 Filming began in June 2022 at Pinewood Studios and concluded in October.
+Dan DeLeeuw and Kasra Farahani were revealed as additional directors for the season in June 2023.

-The second season is scheduled to debut on Disney+ in mid-2023, and will consist of six episodes.
-It will be part of Phase Five of the MCU.
+The second season debuted on Disney+ on October 5, 2023, and ran for six episodes until November 9, as part of Phase Five of the MCU.
+The season received positive reviews from critics, with praise for its conclusion, musical score, and Loki's character arc.